-Those with Developer in their top 5 Strengthsfinder results desire to see people grow from strength to strength.
+Those with Developer in their CliftonStrengths results desire to see people grow from strength to strength.
 The genius of Developer talents lies in the ability to see the unfulfilled potential in people and to actively invest in nurturing others towards development.
-Developers see so much possibility for growth.
+Developers see the infinite possibilities for growth.
 They desire to share their experiences, their life lessons and their little nuggets of wisdom with others so that they can experience growth and future successes.
-They make great mentors.
+They often make great mentors.

 Developers are known to be patient with others, especially those that they actively invest in.
 They understand that time is a necessary ingredient for people to try out new experiences and grow.
 They understand that time is necessary for people to pick up new skills.
 They understand that time is necessary for people to process their past failures and to bounce back.
 Developers are good cheerleaders.
 They get excited when they see signs of growth in the people around them and they continually cheer them onwards.

 In Strengths School™ Singapore, our vision is akin to the innate desire of a Developer - “Seeing every generation live out their full potential.”
-We believe that every individual, young or old, has the potential to reach what they were made for.
-We seek to empower people to know what they are good at to start the journey of fulfilling their potential.
+We believe that every individual, young or old, has the potential to reach what he or she was made for.
+We seek to empower people to know what they are good at to begin the journey of fulfilling their greatest potential.